Today is a good day to discover more about the health benefits of nutmeg.

 I’ll write another article about nutmeg’s side effects in the future.

 For now, my favorite nutmeg health benefit is that it’s a good natural way to relieve pain.
 What’s yours?

-Ask first your doctor or health professional if you’re thinking of adding nutmeg in your diet or thinking seriously of consuming it for its health benefits.
+Ask first your doctor or health professional if you’re thinking of adding nutmeg to your diet or thinking seriously of consuming it for its health benefits.

 Please share this article if you know someone who can benefit from it.